neurodance/teams-ai/teams.md/src/components/include/migrations/botbuilder/turn-context/the-api-client/typescript.incl.md

 <!-- content -->

 BotBuilder exposes a static class `TeamsInfo` that allows you to query the api.
-In Teams AI we pass an instance of our `ApiClient` into all our activity handlers.
+In Teams SDK we pass an instance of our `ApiClient` into all our activity handlers.

 <Tabs groupId="sending-activities">